UB-Mannheim/sci-work-course/doc/install-linux.md

 ![TexLive Website Download 2](https://raw.githubusercontent.com/UB-Mannheim/ubma-screenshots/master/sci-work/linux/linux-texlive-download-02.png)

-Klick on the link for the archive file for linux `install-tl-unx.tar.gz`(3.3mb) to download the package.
+Click on the link for the archive file for linux `install-tl-unx.tar.gz`(3.3mb) to download the package.

 If the download isn't starting, reload this page until you hit a working mirror.